CHED is involved in a number of postgraduate interventions to provide support to students on their postgraduate journey.

 - pre-submission checking of thesis and dissertations against the Turnitin Plagiarism service

-Vula is also extensively used by teaching departments and faculties to facilitate communication and collaboration amongst their students.
-In taught postgraduate modules, Vula is widely used to enable the delivery of course readers and handouts.
+Amathuba and Vula are also extensively used by teaching departments and faculties to facilitate communication and collaboration amongst their students.
+In taught postgraduate modules, Amathuba and Vula are widely used to enable the delivery of course readers and handouts.